VR-Based Control of Multi-Copter Operation: Experimental Setup

 An important statistic when evaluating a system's capability for real-time use is latency.
 For example \cite{10.1007/978-3-319-58475-1_4} concludes that the latency threshold to be perceived as real time is significantly below 100 ms, and their experiments found that the median latency perception threshold is 54 ms.

-To measure the latency of multi-copter tracking information, we used timestamped ROS2 messages, which are sent to the headset and echoed back to the VR server.
-We can then divide the round-trip latency by two to get the one-way latency.
-Rendering latency can be considered negligible, so this value can be considered an end-to-end latency measurement.
+\begin{revblock} \textbf{Latency measurement.} At each frame, the VR server publishes a timestamped \texttt{PoseStamped} on \texttt{/vrserver/tracking}.
+The client echoes the most recent message back on \texttt{/vrserver/tracking\_echo}.
+We compute round-trip time (RTT) between transmit and echo receipt and report a one-way estimate as RTT$/2$.
+Rendering on the headset is small relative to transport and treated as negligible.
+One-way statistics (median, mean, P95, max, and fraction $>100$\,ms) are computed offline from the echo logs for pre/post comparisons. \end{revblock}

 The software is all deployed on a Nvidia Jetson Orin NX.
-It is configured to launch the software at boot using a systemd service that runs a ROS2 launch file, and offers the following advantages: \begin{enumerate} \item Portability/Flexibility - Our WebXR-based approach will work on any VR headset that supports WebXR now and in the future. \item Bandwidth Utilization - Our compressed video streaming and binary mesh format use up as little bandwidth as possible while quickly transferring all necessary. \item Security - All data transferred between front and back ends is encrypted with TLS. \end{enumerate}
+It is configured to launch the software at boot using a systemd service that runs a ROS2 launch file, and offers the following advantages: \begin{enumerate} \item Portability and flexibility, WebXR works on any compatible headset. \item Bandwidth utilization, compressed video and a binary mesh format reduce load. \item Security, transport is encrypted with TLS. \end{enumerate}